Prevention of Medical Errors for Florida Occupational Therapists

 Choose a profession below:

-This course fulfills the requirement for 2 hours of continuing education in prevention of medical errors for OTs and OTAs in Florida and is approved by the Florida Board of Occupational Therapy.
+This course fulfills the requirement for 2 hours of continuing education in prevention of medical errors for occupational therapists and occupational therapy assistants in Florida.
+Approved by the Florida Board of Occupational Therapy.

 Prevention of Medical Errors for Florida Occupational Therapists

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will be better prepared to prevent medical errors in the practice setting using current, evidence-based information.
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, Florida occupational therapists and occupational therapy assistants will understand current, evidence-based interventions to prevent medical errors in the practice setting.
 Specific learning objectives include:

-- Discuss the scope and significance of medical errors in the current U.S. healthcare environment.
+- Discuss the scope of medical errors in the U.S. healthcare environment.

-- Identify populations of special vulnerability to medical errors.
+- Identify error risks among populations of special vulnerability.

 TABLE OF CONTENTS

 - Why Do Medical Errors Happen?

 - Common Medical Errors